We Asked 100 Retail Executives: Dashboards or Insights? The Answer Surprised Us

 Sources

-https://www.owox.com/glossary/business-intelligence-dashboards - Advantages and Disadvantages of Dashboards — Barraza Carlos
+- Advantages and Disadvantages of Dashboards — Barraza Carloshttps://barrazacarlos.com/advantages-and-disadvantages-of-dashboards/

-https://barrazacarlos.com/advantages-and-disadvantages-of-dashboards/ - Limitations of BI Dashboards — Diwo AI
+- Limitations of BI Dashboards — Diwo AI****https://diwo.ai/faq/what-are-the-limitations-of-bi-dashboards/

-https://www.11ants.com/post/beyond-dashboards-where-11ants-fits-in-retail-decision-making - Real-Time Sales Insights: Why Static Dashboards Are No Longer Enough — Insighting.io
+- Real-Time Sales Insights: Why Static Dashboards Are No Longer Enough — Insighting.io****https://www.insighting.io/post/real-time-sales-insights-why-static-dashboards-are-no-longer-enough